tobeva/tobeva.com/content/articles/narrative-driven-development/index.md

 “there’s a bug in the compiler” or “the database is flakey” or “the other team is out to get us”.
 Not that these things are never true, but if you explain away a problem by waving your hand vaguely at something else, you are forgoing an opportunity to find out the truth and learn something.
-I try to actively stamp out rumor and superstition whenever I can.

 Another false narrative is thinking I’m an expert and therefore things should be easy.
-I sometimes find myself getting frustrated because a task is much harder than I expected.
-This particularly happens when working with a new tool or library I’m unfamiliar with.
-When I have to start over at square one.

 I think the better narrative for an “expert” is someone who with patience, time and effort can solve difficult problems.
-With this narrative, one of the most important things I do as a professional is carving out that focused time for doing the work.
-Often when I can’t seem to get something done, the root reason is I have not really dug into it yet.

 An expert furniture maker requires many hours to produce a beautiful piece of furniture.
 They are an expert because they can consistently put in the